RakhithJK/ThioJoe-YT-Spam-Lists-wiki/Spam-Domains.md

 ## What Is Meant By "Spam Domains"
-Spam domains are rather self-explanatory.
+* Spam domains are rather self-explanatory.
 Spammers of various types will leave a spam comment directing you to a particular domain.
+* Some common examples types of spam comments with spam domain links: Porn bots, free Robux/Vbucks scams, cd key / keygen scams, etc

 ## Notes Before Submitting
 * **NEVER** visit the spam domains.
 At best they are scams advertising something sketchy, and at worst they could contain malicious code.